MON-FRI: 9:00 AM – 6:00 PM

 Position Lights at Shoulder Height for Comfort

 In bedrooms, the most effective placement is slightly above shoulder height when seated in bed.
 This allows light to fall naturally onto your reading area without shining directly into your eyes.
-Unlike table lamps, wall-mounted lighting frees up space and keeps the layout clean.
+Unlike table lamps, wall-mounted lighting frees up nightstand space and keeps the layout clean.

 Use Symmetry to Anchor the Bed

 Placing lights on both sides of the bed creates balance.
 It visually anchors the bed within the room and eliminates the need for mismatched bedside lamps.
-This approach also ensures consistent lighting on both sides, which is especially useful in shared spaces.
+This approach also ensures consistent lighting on both sides, which is especially useful in shared bedrooms.

 When This Placement Works Best